Primary Navigation Mobile

 What power options are there?

-The cheapest option is the Standard Range which gets a 50kWh (usable) battery pack coupled to a 170hp electric motor driving the rear wheels.
+The Standard Range gets a 50kWh (usable) battery pack coupled to a 170hp electric motor driving the rear wheels.
 Claimed range is a reasonable 218 miles while it’s marginally quicker from 0-62mph than the Long Range.
 With 117kW rapid charging capability, it could be all many people need should the real-world range be acceptable.

 Battery capacity is upped to 61.7kWh (usable) in the MG4 EV Long Range while power increases to 203hp.
 Claimed range is up to 281 miles for SE and 270 miles for Trophy, but it is a couple of tenths slower from 0-62mph.
 Rapid charge speeds are increased to 135kW so it’ll actually take less time to top up on a potent enough charger than the Standard Range.